 Our tutors are a critical part of the high school experience offered by Appleton A Better Chance.
 We rely on Lawrence University student tutors to work with A Better Chance students Monday through Thursday from 7 p.m. – 8:30 p.m. during what we call “study hall.”

 The primary responsibility of tutors is to help students stay on track and coach them to diligently complete their work.
 Students are expected to arrive at study hall with a full account of their assignments, and as an academic tutor, it’s your responsibility to check off that the student has completed the work.

 A Typical Session

-What Do You Need to Be A Tutor?
+What Do You Need to Be a Tutor?

-Tutors should be academically strong in a variety of areas While all students are welcome to apply, upper-class students with strong writing skills, knowledge of the humanities, and quantitative capabilities are the best applicants.
+While all students are welcome to apply, upper-class students with strong writing skills, knowledge of the humanities, and quantitative capabilities are the best applicants.
 The tutors are occasionally asked to provide house coverage when the resident director is not present in the evenings.